Skip to main content

 • Marketing Assistant: With a job as a marketing assistant, you could help support the efforts of a marketing department, including social media, advertising and content marketing.

-One of the careers that is possible with an information technology associate degree is work as a computer support specialist.
-In this role, you could work to maintain computer systems and networks and provide technical support to system users.
-Jobs for computer support specialists are projected to grow 9% between 2020-2030, earning workers a median salary of $55,510 in 2020, according to BLS.*
+• Computer Support Specialist: In this role, you could work to maintain computer systems and networks and provide technical support to system users.
+Jobs for computer support specialists are projected to grow 6% between 2023-2033, earning workers a median salary of $61,550 in 2024, according to BLS.*

 No matter what your career goals, earning an associate degree is a great way to get started with higher education and boost your long-term success in education and the workforce.